 - Timely notification of any known Breach is CRITICAL as we only

-have 60 days from the discovery of the Breach to take the necessary
+have 60 days from the time an employee discovers the Breach to take the

 - If you are unsure whether or not an incident is a breach, call